U Sports men's ice hockey championship: History

+The 2020 championship was cancelled due to the COVID-19 pandemic after two quarter-final games had already been played.
+On October 15, 2020, the 2021 inception was also cancelled.

-With the completion of the 2018–19 championship, 27 different teams have played in the national championship final (however Sir George Williams University merged with Loyola College in 1974 to create Concordia University, so it could be described as 26 different teams).
+With the completion of the 2023–24 championship, 27 different teams have played in the national championship final (however Sir George Williams University merged with Loyola College in 1974 to create Concordia University, so it could be described as 26 different teams).
 In all, 17 different teams have won the national championship.

-The Alberta Golden Bears hold the record of 16 championship wins, as well as the record of 22 championship final appearances.
-The Toronto Varsity Blues hold the record of 5 consecutive championship trophy wins, from 1969 through 1973, but have not returned to the tournament since 1993, when they suffered the second most lopsided loss in a UCup final, 12–1; during their power years, winning 9 UCups in the 1960s and 1970s, the Blues were the victors in the overall most lopsided final, winning 16–2 in 1967.
-In the seven years from 2013 through 2019, only the Alberta Golden Bears (3 wins) or the UNB Reds (4 wins) won the championship.

-The winningest coach is Tom Watt, who at the helm as the Toronto Varsity Blues won nine University Cup championships between 1966 and 1977.
-Second is current UNB Reds coach Gardiner MacDougall with seven UCup wins between 2007 and 2019, while Clare Drake is third, coaching the Alberta Golden Bears to six University Cup championships between 1964 and 1986.
+The winningest coaches are Tom Watt and former UNB coach Gardiner MacDougall, whom, at the helm of the Toronto Varsity Blues and Reds respectively, won nine University Cup championships between 1966 and 1977 and 2007 and 2024.
+Clare Drake sits second, coaching the Alberta Golden Bears to six University Cup championships between 1964 and 1986.